Week Report 2

 What will you submit for your week report:

-Note: Since you already completed lab2, the remaining of the work in this course will be completed inside the Ubuntu virtual machine.
+Since you already completed lab2, the remaining of the work in this course will be completed inside the virtual machine.
 Windows/MacOS will not be used for the remaining of the course!!!
 PLEASE DO NOT EDIT OR UPLOAD FILES TO GITHUB VIA THE WEBSITE.
 You must use VS Code Terminal to commit and push to your repository.
 If you decide to ignore this.
 You are on your own.
 If you don’t understand, please ask!
 This report can only be completed after lab 2!

-- Create a folder inside the
+- If you have not done so, create a folder inside the

 weekReports